Seromas: Cause and Management

 Following subcutaneous implantation of medical devices, seromas can develop due to several causes.
 When seromas do occur, proper medical management may prevent further complications.

-Anyone who has done surgery involving the removal of a large mass or implanting a foreign body has experienced feelings of frustration and anxiety when an animal who previously appeared to be recovering well from surgery suddenly develops a swelling at the surgical site.
-There is no redness, no fever, and no discharge.
-No, it is not an abscess; it is a seroma.
-When it comes to treating the problem, however, sometimes we almost wish it was an abscess.
-At least an abscess has a defined course of therapy with good chance for a positive outcome.
+Anyone who has performed surgery involving the removal of a large mass or implantation of a foreign body may have experienced an animal, who previously appeared to be recovering well from surgery, suddenly developing a swelling at the surgical site.
+If there is no redness, no fever, and no discharge, the likely diagnosis is a seroma.

 What is a seroma?